coraxdk/coraxdk.github.io/_posts/2026-08-18-dockerize-a-laravel-13-application.md

 image:
   path: https://cdn.coraxnet.dk/bCdOni-rAolzuJYcp2eLFymd1YOktjhtzl_ChR6Burs/rs:fill/bG9jYWw6Ly8vZG9j/a2VyLWxhcmF2ZWwt/YmFubmVyLnBuZw
 ---
-So I was working on a Laravel application and got the idea of hosting it as a docker container on my server instead of uploading it to a hosting provider as usual.
-It took me a fair bit of time digging though Googles search results to find out the best method of doing so which none of them lead me to a final usable result, but they did give me hints here and there which helped me building my image in the end - but it took longer than I thought it would to be honest.<br>
+So I was working on a Laravel application and wanted to hoste it as a docker container on my server instead of uploading it to a hosting provider as usual.
+It took me a fair bit of time digging though Googles search results to find the best method of doing so which none of them lead me to a final usable result, but they did give me hints here and there which helped me building my image in the end - but it took a lot longer than I thought it would.<br>
-There are many tutorials on how to dockerize Laravel, but they are aither written for older versions of Laravel, or they were not as optimized as I wanted it to be.
+There are many tutorials on how to dockerize Laravel, but they are either written for older versions of Laravel, or they are not as optimized as I want it to be.
 Trust me, you will want to optimize it.
-When I made my first Dockerfile for this, I just build everthing in the same image, which resultet in a whopping 2.1 Gb image, while in a multi-stage like this, we have everything we need in just around 800 Mb - so a huge difference, not to mention the amount f vulnerabilities we have limited.
+When I made my first Dockerfile for this, I just build everthing in the same image, which resultet in a whopping 2.1 Gb image, while in a multi-stage like this, we have everything we need in just around 800 Mb - so a huge difference, not to mention the amount f vulnerabilities we have removed.

 ## Skip Wayfinder
-The first thing we need to do is to prevent wayfinder to run during NPM build.
+The first thing we need to do is to prevent wayfinder from running during NPM build.
 To do this, change the <i>vite.config.ts</i> in the root of your project, so it looks like this:

 ```js
 import inertia from '@inertiajs/vite';